Lupin the 3rd Part IV: The Italian Adventure: Production

 The series was announced at Mipcom in Cannes, France, in October 2014 to be broadcast in spring 2015 in Italy, but was delayed to August.
 The series was produced by Telecom Animation Film, with franchise veteran Kazuhide Tomonaga serving as chief director and Yoichiro Yane directing with scripts by Yūya Takahashi.
 Yuji Ohno returned as series composer.
 Tomonaga's aim was to mix the opposing elements of the franchise and combine them into a series that is both hardboiled and comical, realistic and fantastical.
+Producer Yû Kiyozono stated that the series was set in Italy due to the success achieved by the Lupin the Third franchise in that country.

 Reception

 Daryl Surat of Otaku USA magazine refers to Part 4 as the "grand unification of Lupin styles" due to combining elements from several different eras of the franchise; "a bit dangerous like the originals, a bit silly like the 1980s 'pink jacket' Lupin, a bit bizarre like The Woman Called Fujiko Mine, a bit 'gentleman thief with a heart of gold' like Hayao Miyazaki's Cagliostro interpretation."